 WHY is this medicine prescribed?

 Sildenafil (Viagra) is used to treat erectile dysfunction (impotence; inability to get or keep an erection) in men.
 Sildenafil (Revatio) is used to improve the ability to exercise in adults with pulmonary arterial hypertension (PAH; high blood pressure in the vessels carrying blood to the lungs, causing shortness of breath, dizziness, and tiredness).
-Sildenafil should not be used in children.
+Children should not usually take sildenafil, but in some cases, a doctor may decide that sildenafil (Revatio) is the best medication to treat a child's condition.
 Sildenafil is in a class of medications called phosphodiesterase (PDE) inhibitors.
 Sildenafil treats erectile dysfunction by increasing blood flow to the penis during sexual stimulation.
 This increased blood flow can cause an erection.
 Sildenafil treats PAH by relaxing the blood vessels in the lungs to allow blood to flow easily.

 If you are taking sildenafil to treat erectile dysfunction, you should know that it does not cure erectile dysfunction or increase sexual desire.
 Sildenafil does not prevent pregnancy or the spread of sexually transmitted diseases such as human immunodeficiency virus (HIV).

 Sildenafil comes as a tablet and suspension (liquid; Revatio only) to take by mouth.